Neber 2 Geder

-Neber 2-Geder (also known as Neber 2 Geder) is a 1996 Philippine comedy film co-written and directed by Ben Feleo.
+Neber 2-Geder (also known as Neber 2 Geder) (lit.
+'Never Together') is a 1996 Philippine comedy film co-written and directed by Ben Feleo.
 The film stars Andrew E. and Redford White.

 The film is streaming online on YouTube.

+Plot

+Two roommates of different races, Berto and Tonyo, were not having a good time sharing at their old house and having work within each other until they ended up staying at their boss' mansion while he left on vacation.
+Their respective families came by and their sisters started a romantic relationship in-between the men while a criminal mastermind was on the hunt for the diamonds that was concealed on a teddy bear.